Application process for unzoned clearing of native vegetation

 The applicant may respond to comments to support their application.
 A report is prepared for the consent authority outlining all information submitted and any comments made.

 For unzoned applications, the report is reviewed by the Native Vegetation Assessment Panel that makes final recommendations to the consent authority.

 The panel is made up of experienced natural resource managers from the:

-- Department of Infrastructure, Planning and Logistics (DIPL); and
+- Department of Infrastructure, Planning and Logistics (DIPL)

-The consent authority on unzoned land is the delegate of the Minister for Infrastructure, Planning and Logistics (the Chief Executive and the Executive Director, Rangelands Division of the DENR).
+The consent authority on unzoned land is the delegate of the Minister for Infrastructure, Planning and Logistics (the Chief Executive and the Executive Director in Rangelands Management division of the DEPWS).

 For zoned land, determinations are made by the Development Consent Authority or the Minister for Infrastructure, Planning and Logistics.

 The consent authority, in determining an application, may:

 Approvals may be conditional.

 Alterations are generally small changes based on recommendations made to the applicant and consent authority.